-No. Completion of the 90 hours of lactation-specific education meets only part of the requirements needed to become an IBCLC.
-See https://iblce.org.
+No. Completion of this 95 hours of lactation-specific education meets only part of the requirements needed to become an IBCLC.
+See https://iblce.org

-The program is completely online and self-paced.
+The course is completely online and self-paced.
 No in-person option is available.
-Learners can advance through the content and return to previously read content for review.
-Learners have access to the online content for 12 months following registration and payment.* Quizzes and the final program exam are completed through the online program modules and can be retaken to achieve a passing grade.
+Students can advance through the content and return to previously read content for review.
+Students have access to online content for 12 months following registration and payment.
+Quizzes are completed through the online program modules and can be retaken to achieve a passing grade.

-Are there expenses in addition to the registration fee to taking the program?
+Are there expenses in addition to the registration fee?

-Learners are expected to purchase the textbook to complete the required readings.
-The text used for this program is an excellent resource for those working in Lactation.
+Students are expected to purchase the textbook to complete the required readings.
+The text used for this course is an excellent resource for those working as a lactation professional.